chrg127/gmplayer/README.txt

     - -DCMAKE_CXX_FLAGS="-mwindows" should be added in case you are doing a windows build: it will cause not to spanw a useless cmd window when running the program

+When running CMake, you can also choose what interface to compile using -DGMP_INTERFACE=[interfacename]. [interfacename] can be:

+    - qt: the default interface.
+The program will use a full GUI interface that should be fully cross-platform.
+    - console: a more minimal interface, intended for console/terminal/headless interfaces.
+It probably won't work on non-linux OSes.

 For make, -C specifies where to find the Makefile.
 After the commands are done, the executable should be found inside build/.